scmaia/openai-challenge/README.md

 - Add share button
 - Add delete button for individual responses as well as delete all
 - Would revise to save to localstorage only at component will unmount
+- Would implement more unit tests and well as end-to-end tests.

 ## Authors